myobie/nathanherald.com/content/writing/going-public/index.md

 ## Using [now][]

 [zeit's now][now] is a fantastic way to host a static website.
-Getting started with [now][] is almost too easy, one simply runs `now` in the terminal and it creates a project, deploys, and even copies the resulting URL to your clipboard.
+Getting started with [now][] is super easy, one simply runs `now` in the terminal and it creates a project, deploys, and even copies the resulting URL to your clipboard.
 It's almost too easy: I've accidentally created a new project a couple times by renaming a directory and zeit deciding "this is a new website" instead of "this is the same website in a new folder."

 ## Hosting the font somewhere else